OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

     		self.digitPin[i] = onionGpio.OnionGpio(dPin[i])
 ```

 Now that we have a class to control the 7-seg display, let's write a program to use the class and control the display!
-Create `STK08-seven-seg-display` and paste the following in it:
+Create a file called `STK07-seven-seg-display.py` and paste the following in it:

 ``` python